krvi/net-snmp-xdslctl/README.md

 ## Drawbacks / Deficiencies / TODOs
 - [x] **Avoiding hardcoded `ifIndex` values.**
-The module currently assumes fixed `ifIndex` values for `ptm0` and `ptm0.2`, based on the observed behavior of this modem.
-Ideally, this should be determined dynamically by inspecting the interface table and matching names — even though the most appropriate one may not necessarily exist.
+The module ~~currently assumes~~ used to assume fixed `ifIndex` values for `ptm0` and `ptm0.2`, based on the observed behavior of the VMG4005 modem.
+Ideally, this should be determined dynamically by inspecting the interface table and matching names, even though the most appropriate one may not necessarily exist.

   This module now asks net-snmp for `ifIndex` of `ptm0`, `atm0` and `dsl0`, in that order.
 This module will then use the provided `ifIndex` for its values, and if there is more than one `xdslctl` 'line' detected it will use the same `ifIndex+n`.
   * LibreNMS (and likely others) expects an interface with `ifType` set to `vdsl(97)` or `adsl(94)`.
 This can be accomodated in `snmpd.conf`, for example: